ESTATE PLANNING SERVICES THROUGHOUT JOHNSON COUNTY, KANSAS

 ESTATE PLANNING →

-Eliminate the "what-ifs" with a custom legal framework designed to bypass the delays of probate.
-You get a strategic plan, from living trusts to asset protection, that ensures your legacy transitions to your heirs without administrative friction.
+Johnson County families have built something worth protecting.
+Get a custom legal framework designed to bypass the delays of probate, from living trusts to asset protection, that ensures your legacy transitions to your heirs without getting tied up in the Johnson County District Court system.

 WILL PREPARATION →

-Prevent the court from making your family's decisions.
-A professionally drafted will provides the definitive roadmap for your estate, naming legal guardians and securing asset distribution so your instructions are followed exactly as intended.
+Without a valid will, Kansas intestacy statutes decide who receives your assets, not your family.
+A professionally drafted will provides the definitive roadmap for your estate, naming legal guardians and locking in asset distribution so the Johnson County probate court follows your instructions exactly.

 POWERS OF ATTORNEY →